Wed, 28 Nov 2018

 Sixteen-year-old Starr lives in two worlds: the poor neighbourhood where she was born and raised and her posh high school in the suburbs.
 The uneasy balance between them is shattered when Starr is the only witness to a fatal shooting by a police officer.
 Now what Starr says could destroy her community.
 It could also get her killed.
 Inspired by the Black Lives Matter movement, this is a powerful and gripping YA novel about one girl's struggle for justice.

-I MAY not be the target audience for this YA book, but I was intrigued after it won such critical acclaim, particularly in the US, and was recently released as a movie - again to rave reviews.
+I first read The Hate U Give about 18 months ago; I may not be the target audience for this YA book, but I was intrigued after it won such critical acclaim, particularly in the US, and was released as a movie - again to rave reviews.

 I can see how it would appeal to a younger audience - it deals with teenage angst, typical high school problems, dysfunctional families and coping with the minefield of boyfriends and friendship circles, all told in the first person narrative, which gives it a sense of realism.